randyfasion/RandyPortfolio/README.md

- **Note Taker**
+ ## Note Taker

-   - This application was created to write, save, and delete notes.
+ This application was created to write, save, and delete notes.

-   - This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

-    - the entire application is deployed to Heroku.
+The entire application is deployed to Heroku.

-    ## User Story
+ **User Story**

 ```
 AS A small business owner